-We refer the Board in the first instance, to the Applicants response submission, dated 11 January 2024 for a full analysis of how the proposed Site 4 development complies with the policies and objectives of Chapter 4 - Shape and Structure of the City of the Development Plan.
-The following response addresses the residual objectives / policies highlighted by Dublin City Council.
+We refer the Board in the first instance, to the Applicants response submission, dated the 11 January 2024 for a full analysis of how the proposed Site 5 development complies with the policies and objectives of Chapter 4 -Shape and Structure of the City of the Development Plan.
+The following response addresses the residual objectives/policies highlighted by Dublin City Council.

 The Dublin Central Masterplan Area ("the Masterplan") is a significant urban regeneration project that encourages high-quality urban design and architectural detailing that contributes to the historic streetscape and creates new points of interest in the area.
 The Masterplan is underpinned by the Dublin Central Masterplan Area Conservation Management Plan prepared by Molloy & Associates Conservation Architects, having regard to the sensitive historic character of this part of the city centre.
-The Site 4 proposal is representative of plan-led, high-quality urban and architectural design, which seeks to achieve the sustainable regeneration of an underutilised brownfield site.
-It delivers an appropriate mix of uses, both vertically and horizontally, with street activating retail and café / restaurant and cultural uses at ground and first floor levels, complemented by residential and hotel use at uppers floors.
+The Site 5 proposal is representative of plan-led, high-quality urban and architectural design, which seeks to achieve the sustainable regeneration of an underutilised brownfield site.
+It delivers an appropriate mix of uses, both vertically and horizontally, with street activating retail and café / restaurant and office use at upper floors.

-We also refer the Board to Section 2.8 of the Section 137 Response Report (submitted 11 January 2024), for further discussion of regeneration in the specific context of the Strategic Development and Regeneration Area (SDRA 10 North East Inner City - O'Connell Street - Moore Street Civic / Cultural Hub).
+We also refer the Board to Section 2.8 of the Section 137 Response Report (submitted 11 January 2024), for further discussion on regeneration in the specific context of the Strategic Development and Regeneration Area (SDRA 10 North East Inner City - O'Connell Street - Moore Street Civic/Cultural Hub).
 The proposed redevelopment of this brownfield city centre site would deliver mixed-use redevelopment which is exceptionally well located in terms of accessibility by foot, by bicycle and to public transport.
 The area is exceptionally well located in terms of accessibility by foot, by bicycle and to public transport.